Balaj-dev/Balaj-dev/README.md

 ## Hi there,👋

-My name is @Balaj and I am currently studing CS , doing a diploma.
+My name is <b>Balaj</b> and I am currently studing CS , doing a diploma.